hayzaydeee/bito/bito-frontend/src/components/widgets/database/README.md

 # DatabaseWidget  Documentation

 ## Overview
 The `DatabaseWidget` is a comprehensive React component for habit tracking and data visualization.
-It supports multiple view types (matrix table, gallery cards, professional table) and provides interactive features like completion tracking, resizable columns, and statistical summaries.
+It supports multiple view types (gallery cards, professional table) and provides interactive features like completion tracking and statistical summaries.
 This component has been architected with modularity in mind, separating data management, UI rendering, and user interactions into distinct, reusable modules.

 ## Structure